-General Risk Assessments are written by the Operations Manager, Sophie McAllister and adapted by the managers in the centres to fit the specific activities being undertaken.
+General Risk Assessments are written by the Deputy Director of Juniors and, where required, adapted by the managers in the centres to fit the specific activities being undertaken.
 Staff are asked to sign risk assessments to say they have read and understood what is written.
 Staff are also asked to convey the relevant information on mitigating any risks to students in an age-appropriate and sensitive way.
 Each risk assessment aims to instruct staff to pass on safety procedures to the students.